 1. What is the debate about?

-2. What is expected of the Korean population in 2032?
+2. What is the legal voting age in Korea?